johnnytam100/AlphaCutter/README.md

 * `--pLDDT_min`       – Min. average pLDDT of domain residues to be output as a domain  (Default: `0`.
 Increase it to exclude domains predicted with low pLDDT.)

-* `--local_contact_range`   – Distinguish non-local contact and local contact used in defining disordered loops and helices.
+* `--local_contact_range`   – Distinguish non-local contact and local contact used in defining non-globular loops and helices.
 Loops and helices forming any non-local contacts will be redirected as domain fragments.
 (Default: `5`.
 Not recommended to change it.
 If you do, also test with `--loop_min` and `--helix_min`.)

 * `--single_out`   – Output all domains as a single PDB file.